karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/api/Ling/Light_Kit_Admin_Generator/Generator/LightKitAdminListConfigGenerator.md

 - ListConfigGenerator::getOpenAdminDataTypeBySqlType &ndash; Returns the openAdmin data type corresponding to the given sql type.
 - ListConfigGenerator::createColumnLabels &ndash; Returns an array of columnName => label.
 - ListConfigGenerator::convertTypeAliases &ndash; Transform the given types array in place, by replacing the alias notation ($alias) with the referenced values.
-- ListConfigGenerator::findAlias &ndash; Returns a unique alias corresponding to the given table.
-- ListConfigGenerator::findRepresentativeColumnAlias &ndash; Returns a unique column alias, based on the given foreign key.
-- ListConfigGenerator::getTableLabel &ndash; Returns a default label associated with the given table name.
 - BaseConfigGenerator::__construct &ndash; Builds the ListConfigGenerator instance.
 - BaseConfigGenerator::setContainer &ndash; Sets the container.
 - BaseConfigGenerator::setDebugCallable &ndash; Sets the debugCallable.